 Under this act, the employer is required to you that a background check has been requested from an outside company and that the information may affect their decision to hire you.
 They need your written permission before they proceed with the background check.
 If you find out that a background check on you was conducted by an employer without your permission, contact the Federal Trade Commission (FTC).

-Aside from this, your city or state may offer additional protection.
-To ensure that your rights will not be violated, get in touch with someone who is familiar with the laws in your state who can guide you and help you check the local regulations.
+Aside from this, your city or state may offer additional protection.17 To ensure that your rights will not be violated, get in touch with someone who is familiar with the laws in your state who can guide you and help you check the local regulations.

 If you are conducting the background check for personal reasons, you don’t have to have approval beforehand, but this will limit your search to a level 1 background check.
 Some reasons for personal criminal records searches include:

-• Marriage background check
+- Marriage records check

-• Checking your child’s teacher, youth leader, or other adult
+- Checking your child’s teacher, youth leader, or other adult

-• Searching the background on a neighbor
+- Searching the background of a neighbor

-• Employees where your child takes extracurricular activities
+- Employees where your child takes extracurricular activities

 How Long Does It Take To Get a Background Check Back?